Model-independent search for anisotropies in stochastic gravitational-wave backgrounds and application to LIGO-Virgo's first three observing Runs: SGWB Mapping

-Maximizing the likelihood function Equation~\eqref{eq:GWB_likelihood} with respect to $\mathcal{P}$ is equivalent to minimizing the chi-squared statistic Equation~\eqref{eq:GWB_chi2}.
+Maximizing the likelihood function Eq.~\eqref{eq:GWB_likelihood} with respect to $\mathcal{P}$ is equivalent to minimizing the chi-squared statistic Eq.~\eqref{eq:GWB_chi2}.
 By matrix differentiation, we derive the maximum-likelihood estimates of angular power spectrum, the \textit{clean map},